Best-Rated Easter Chocolates 2023

 That’s where we come in.
-Canstar Blue has again asked nearly 1,700 Australian consumers for their feedback on their Easter chocolate purchases, to suss out which brands are the country’s best picks for when the bunny comes to town.
-Respondents compared and rated different brands on taste, range variety, packaging, value for money and overall satisfaction.
+Canstar Blue has again asked more than 1,500 Australian consumers for their feedback on their Easter chocolate purchases, to suss out which brands are the country’s best picks for when the bunny comes to town.
+Respondents compared and rated different brands on taste, texture & consistency, range & variety, packaging, value for money, and overall satisfaction.
 Brands that received at least 30 responses are included in our ratings.
 Read on to find out how your favourite was rated for Easter ‘eggs-ellence’.

 - Darrell Lea

 Find more detailed information on our Most Satisfied Customer methodology.

 Kinder is well-known to sweet-tooths, with the brand offering no shortage of options for those looking for a little treat.
 Its Easter chocolate range adds 75g bunnies, a 100g pack of mini eggs, as well as a 100g pack of hazelnut mini eggs, to Kinder’s well-known ranks of egg-shaped chocolates.
 Kinder is available at major supermarkets, including Coles and Woolworths, but unfortunately you’ll often have to wait until the lead-up to Easter before you grab any of its Easter choccies.